SeanMcP/seanmcp.com/src/content/pittsburgh-techfest-2024.md

 title: "Pittsburgh TechFest 2024"
 description:
-  Pittsburgh TechFest 2024 was a good experience and valuable opportunity to connect with the local tech scene
+  Pittsburgh TechFest 2024 was a good experience and valuable opportunity to connect with the local tech scene.
 tags:
   - Articles
   - Pittsburgh TechFest